 - NSAIDs can oppose the effects of medicines for heart failure and high blood pressure and stop them working effectively, including ACE inhibitors, beta blockers and diuretics.

-- NSAIDs when combined with another type of NSAID (including low-dose aspirin) or with a corticosteroid medicine (for example, prednisolone) increase the risk of gastrointestinal ulceration or bleeding.
+- When combined with another type of NSAID (including low-dose aspirin) or with a corticosteroid medicine (for example, prednisolone) NSAIDs increase the risk of gastrointestinal ulceration or bleeding.

-Except when your doctor recommends it, you should not take more than one medicine containing an NSAID at the same time.
+Do not take more than one medicine containing an NSAID at the same time, unless your doctor recommends it.
 If you’re taking low-dose aspirin to reduce the risk of heart attack and stroke, you still need to consider the use of another NSAID carefully with your doctor.